Things to do in Inle Lake

 6. Ride a bicycle to Red Mountain Estate Vineyard

 Cycling is the best way to explore beautiful local villages around Inle Lake.
-Spend an afternoon to do cycling from Nyaung Shwe to Red Mountain Estate Vineyard is nice experience that gives amazing views of the area from high on the hill
+Spend an afternoon to do cycling from Nyaung Shwe to Red Mountain Estate Vineyard is a nice experience that gives amazing views of the area from high on the hill

 One of only two wineries in Myanmar, the Red Mountain Estate Vineyard produces nine different varieties of wine made from locally grown grapes.
 Once here, you can take a tour of the facility and learn about its history, as well as see how the wine is made.
 For less than 5USD, you can enjoy a wine tasting that includes 4 locally produced wines together with cheese and bread.
-There is also a restaurant onsite where you can have a meal and watch the sun set over the idyllic vineyards.
+There is also a restaurant on site where you can have a meal and watch the sunset over the idyllic vineyards.

 5. Go trekking

 There are lots of trekking routes around Inle Lake.
 The trek can take from 1 to 3 days with overnight stays at monasteries in local villages.
 From Inle Lake, you will trek to nearby villages to visit different ethnic people, explore their way of life.
-Besides, natural landscape of Shan mountains is also highlight of these trips.
+Besides, the natural landscape of the Shan mountains is also a highlight of these trips.